 Six questions graduate property surveyors need to be able to answer

-It shows just how competitive the graduate property job market is when you consider that last year the likes of CBRE and Knight Frank had 1,000–1,300 applications for their 20–50 vacancies.
+It shows just how competitive the graduate property job market is when you consider that, in previous years, the likes of CBRE and Knight Frank had 1,000–1,300 applications for their 20–50 vacancies.
 Though don’t be put off by these figures (remember that many applicants apply to several firms)... instead, think how worthwhile it is to work at being a candidate who stands out.
 Whether in applications or interviews, show that you have the potential to become a successful graduate property surveyor by demonstrating you are able to answer these six questions.

 1. Can you spot an opportunity? / Do you have entrepreneurial skills?

-Charlotte Di Talamo, graduate programme manager at Cushman & Wakefield says, ‘Candidates must come across as driven, enthusiastic, entrepreneurial and having a real passion for property.’
+Charlotte Di Talamo, HR business partner at Cushman & Wakefield says, ‘Candidates must come across as driven, enthusiastic, entrepreneurial and having a real passion for property.’

 ‘Entrepreneurial’ or ‘enterprise’ skills are terms that can confuse.
 So to clarify, when property recruiters ask for these qualities they DON’T want candidates to pitch a new idea for a business to them (as per several popular TV programmes).